Chororapithecus: Anatomy

 The teeth, both in absolute size and relative proportions, are the same as in gorillas, and the molars range in size between the largest and smallest of what is normally seen in adult gorillas.
 Like in gorillas, the upper molars have a long protocone crest, and the lower molars have a correspondingly long trigonid crest, which increase shearing efficacy.
 Compared to gorillas, the cusp tips are relatively peripheral, are not well pronounced, and the enamel is thicker especially at the side cusps where the tooth borders other teeth.
 This causes a wide basin on the middle of the molar.
-This is reminiscent of the condition seen in Hominini (humans and chimps).
+This is reminiscent of the condition seen in Hominini (humans and chimpanzees).
 The upper molars are elongated and narrow, and also have a gorilla-like enamel-dentine juncture.

 Palaeobiology

 The teeth exhibit adaptations for shearing, but the low cusp height indicates the teeth likely folded and pulverised tough plant fibres rather than cut through them as gorillas and other folivores with higher cusps do.
 The thick enamel is more similar to that of orangutans, and may indicate the consumption of hard, brittle foods.
 Orangutan molars are probably adapted for eating hard fruits and nuts.
 Chororapithecus and Oreopithecus are the only known folivorous Miocene apes.

 The Chorora Formation represents a braided river system, possibly a forested area alongside a lake in a forest-savanna mosaic environment.
 It is the only sub-Saharan vertebrate-bearing formation spanning from 9–7.4 mya, and records the earliest known occurrences of cercopithecine monkeys, hippos, and rabbits in Africa.
 At the Beticha locality, the large vertebrate assemblage is: colobine and cercopithecine monkeys, a hippo, the pig Nyanzachoerus, the antelope-like siveratheriine and Palaeotragus, a bosalephine antelope, wild cattle, the horse Cormohipparion and an unidentified equine, a rhino, what may be the elephant Stegotetrabelodon, a percrocutid hyena, and a large cat.
 Because horses and rodents are much less common in the Beticha locality than the type locality of the formation, Beticha may have been a comparatively more forested and closed environment.